Sabrinas Organizing

 • If you like to mow, it will take less time to mow if you have a smaller lot.

-• Less gardening, unless you like to garden.
+• Less gardening unless you enjoy gardening.

 • You will have time to complete all the tasks you have to do since they are not that many.